contentful/storageroom-to-contentful.rb/README.md

 ```

 Your Contentful access token can be easiest created using the [Contentful Management API - documentation](https://www.contentful.com/developers/documentation/content-management-api/#getting-started)
+The Contentful organization id can be found in your account settings.

 Once you installed the Gem and created the YAML file with the credentials you can invoke the tool using: